“something beautiful and empowering and intellectual”

 Eliza Wong, Violin

 Eliza Wong is a New York City-based violinist.
 Most recently, Eliza joined the New Haven Symphony.
 She has also been performing frequently with the Nashville Symphony since her time as an undergraduate at Vanderbilt University.
 At Vanderbilt, she received a full-tuition scholarship as a Cornelius Vanderbilt Scholar, while studying with Carolyn Huebl.
 Winner of the Vanderbilt University Concerto Competition in her sophomore year, Eliza also won 1st prize in the Nashville Philharmonic’s 2019 Concerto Competition, performing the Brahms Violin Concerto with the orchestra last May.
 Additional accolades include 1st prize in the 2019 MTNA National Young Artist String Division and the Stephen & Linda Paganini Brite Award at the 2019 Hellam Young Artist Competition.
 Eliza spent the past three summers as a violin fellow at the Tanglewood Music Center, performing as concertmaster, where she was awarded the 2018 Jules C. Reiner Violin Prize.
 Among her favorite moments was performing with the Boston Symphony for the Bernstein Centennial under the batons of Michael Tilson Thomas, Christoph Eschenbach, and Andris Nelsons, playing everything from West Side Story to Mahler’s Second Symphony.
 Fulfilling a love of travel and chamber music, Eliza performed in small chamber ensembles during Caroga Lake Music Festival’s first international tour through Switzerland in 2017.
-Eliza is currently in her first year of a master’s degree at The Juilliard School, studying with Laurie Smukler.
+Eliza is currently in her second year of a master’s degree at The Juilliard School, studying with Laurie Smukler.

 Julian Sawhill, Viola